PacktPublishing/Julia-1.0-Programming-Cookbook/README.md

 Julia programming language with its dynamic nature and high-performance provides comparatively minimum time for development of computational models with easy to maintain computational code.
 Julia 1.0 Programming Cookbook will be your solution based guide as it will take you through different programming aspects with Julia.

 This book covers the following exciting features:
-Boost the code performance using Julia’s unique features Organize data in fundamental types of collections: arrays, dictionaries Organize data science process within Julia and solve related problems Scale Julia computations with cloud computing
+* Boost the code performance using Julia’s unique features
+* Organize data in fundamental types of collections: arrays, dictionaries
+* Organize data science process within Julia and solve related problems
+* Scale Julia computations with cloud computing
-Write data to IO streams with Julia and to handle web transfer How to define own immutable and mutable types
+* Write data to IO streams with Julia and to handle web transfer
-Speed-up the development process using metaprogramming

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788998367) today!